jorahty/intro/README.md

 ## Your task

-Your task is to write a Python program `git-101.py` that reads two integers from standard input (stdin) and prints out their sum to standard output (stdout).
+Write a Python program `git-101.py` that reads two integers from standard input (stdin) and prints out their sum to standard output (stdout).

 The code must be in a file named `git-101.py` for the autograder to run correctly.